humphreybc/uxdesignday/README.md

 A Gruntfile with a 'dev' task is available for development.
 Install the node prerequisites with 'npm install' and run 'grunt dev' to watch changes to CoffeeScript and Stylus files.

 You might need to run 'npm install -g grunt-cli' as root beforehand.

+### Deploying

+Pretty simple so far - since the site is totally static, I just push up to master and the server is on a 2 minute git pull origin master cronjob.
+You can see the site live at [beta.uxdesignday.org](http://beta.uxdesignday.org).